bacontime/blog-mirror/nature/astrosymbols.md

 1. ⚳ Ceres: God of grain, harvest, motherhood.
 2. ⚴ Pallas: Athena and her spear.
 3. ⚵ Juno: God of marriage and childbirth.
 4. ⚶ Vesta: God of hearth and home.
+(Asteroid has the tallest mountain in the system.)
 5. Astraea: God of justice, innocence, purity, and precision.
 6. Hebe: God of youth and forgiveness, Cupbearer to the gods.
 7. Iris: God of rainbows.
 Messenger of the gods.